-VISITING THE ISLANDPeople take day trips to Isla Mujeres from as far away as Tulum.
-If you are staying in Playa del Carmen you have more than enough time to visit the island in a day, have a great time and return before nightfall.
-If you are staying in Cancun the ferry is a taxi drive away.
+Sun-drenched, quaint and just the right size, Isla is the perfect day trip.
+If you’re staying in Playa del Carmen, you have more than enough time to visit the island, have a great time all day long and return by nightfall.
+If you’re staying in Cancun, the ferry is a short taxi drive away.

-The popular streets [calles] run east-west in town but the intersecting streets also contain shops and restaurants.
-The main "tourist" street [Hidalgo Ave.] is a cobble stone pedestrian walk way filled with interesting boutique hotels and restaurants.
-It’s reminiscent of a charming, small-scale version of Playa del Carmen.
+The most popular streets [calles] run east-west, parallel with the shoreline.
+However, the intersecting streets also contain shops and restaurants.
+The main “tourist” street [Miguel Hidalgo Ave.] is a cobblestone pedestrian walkway filled with interesting boutique hotels and restaurants.
+It’s reminiscent of a charming, small-scale version of Playa del Carmen’s 5th Avenue.

 For Ferry information Cancun – Isla Mujeres see: Isla Mujeres Ferry